 The message here from Deepti seems to be that it’s OK for her to fearmonger by claiming on national radio we were in a 3rd wave – but nobody has the right to then challenge her disastrous predictions.
 It’s best just pretending she didn’t make the prediction and move on.
 However, if someone she disagrees with made such a claim on national radio, she would be after their blood!

-How difficult would it be so simply admit to being wrong, or even to offer a more politically correct excuse of “being overcautious”?
-I experienced this same arrogance when I exposed her Zero-Covid colleague Trish Greenhalgh on spreading disinformation on UK national TV.
+How difficult would it have been to simply admit to being wrong?
+Or even to have offered a more politically correct excuse of “being overcautious”?
+I experienced this same arrogance when I exposed her Zero-Covid colleague Trish Greenhalgh for spreading disinformation on UK national TV.
 Rather than admit she was wrong, she doubled-down by grasping at another false claim.

 Deepti Gets Called Out On Israel Claims